bolgovr/broom/README.md

 to each module dependencies.
 Broom will handle parallel and sequental execution of your modules where it needed.
 [![Build Status](https://secure.travis-ci.org/bolgovr/broom.png)](http://travis-ci.org/bolgovr/broom)
 #How can I install it?
+If you use node 0.6.x
+`npm install broom@0.0.7`
+If you use node 0.8.x
 `npm install broom`

 #How can I use it?